50 Instagram-Worthy Honeymoon Spots

 Most Romantic: Santorini, Greece

 WHY GO: This small volcanic island is known for its seriously gorgeous sunsets and pristine whitewashed villas.
+Unsurprisingly, Greece has ranked among the best honeymoon destinations for decades.

 WHERE TO STAY: Reserve the Perivolas hotel's (from $465, Perivolas.gr) Perivolas Suite—its cliffside terrace provides an Instagram-worthy view of the Aegean Sea.